Defining standards for personal interpretive programs

 The second argument against standards is that they are simply impossible to articulate in our field: excellent, transformative, unforgettable interpretive programs—and excellent, transformative, unforgettable interpreters—are literally ineffable.
 “A good interpreter simply has that sparkle,” I remember a mentor telling me years ago, “and you can’t really pin it down.”

 Nonsense, I believe.
-A good interpreter does sparkle; he or she effervesces exquisitely and consistently and in ways that any good observer can actually describe and document without too much trouble.
+Good interpreters do sparkle; they effervesce exquisitely and consistently in ways that any good observer can actually describe and document without too much trouble.

 So now it was time to put my money where my mouth was, and I began by tapping into my network of friends and colleagues in interpretation across the country to see what work had been done before me.